EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### ports

-Ports tells us which ports we will expose to the outside world and to which port of machine they will be bound to, always in the format of HOST:CONTAINER.
+Ports tells us the ports that we will expose to the outside and to which port of our machine they will be linked, always in the format of HOST:CONTAINER.

 ```docker
 version: "3.8"